 The strong interest in absolutely secure communications has fueled an ongoing effort to determine which protocol leads to the best performance in practical implementations.
-In 1997, Muller et al. introduced autocompensating quantum cryptography (AQC), in which the optical signal makes a round trip between the legitimate users (commonly referred to as Alice and Bob).13 The scheme is described as autocompensating since it provides high-visibility interference without an initial calibration step or active compensation of drift in the optical apparatus; these favorable properties led the authors to refer to their scheme informally as "plug-and-play quantum cryptography."
-While this scheme and its refinements^{14-18} represent substantial progress in the quest for a practical quantum cryptography implementation, the requirement that the signal travel both directions along the transmission line leads to non-trivial technical difficulties.
+In 1997, Muller et al. introduced autocompensating quantum cryptography (AQC), in which the optical signal makes a round trip between the legitimate users (commonly referred to as Alice and Bob) [13].
+The scheme is described as autocompensating since it provides high-visibility interference without an initial calibration step or active compensation of drift in the optical apparatus; these favorable properties led the authors to refer to their scheme informally as "plug-andplay quantum cryptography."
+While this scheme and its refinements [14-18] represent substantial progress in the quest for a practical quantum cryptography implementation, the requirement that the signal travel both directions along the transmission line leads to nontrivial technical difficulties.

-In this article, we describe one-way entangled-photon autocompensating quantum cryptography (OW-AQC)19 in which two photons travel one way (e.g., from Alice to Bob), instead of one photon traveling back and forth, as in AQC.
+In this paper, we describe one-way entangled-photon autocompensating quantum cryptography (OW-AQC) in which two photons travel one way (e.g., from Alice to Bob), instead of one photon traveling back and forth, as in AQC.
 The formal association of OW-AQC with AQC follows directly from the advanced-wave view, just as Ekert's scheme follows from BB84.
-While Ekert's scheme employs entanglement to allow an alternative space-time configuration (signal source between Alice and Bob versus a source on Alice's side), OW-AQC employs entanglement to achieve immunity to interferometer drift within the original paradigm of a one-way quantum channel from Alice to Bob.
-Thus, our result provides a new example of a capability afforded by quantum entanglement.
+While Ekert's scheme employs entanglement to allow an alternative space-time configuration (signal source between Alice and Bob versus a source on Alice's side), OW-AQC employs entanglement to achieve immunity to interferometer drift within the original paradigm of a oneway quantum channel from Alice to Bob.
+Thus, our result provides an example of the capability afforded by quantum entanglement.

-This article is organized as follows.
+This paper is organized as follows.
 First, we briefly review the standard AQC scheme.
 Second, we introduce OW-AQC and show that it combines one-way operation with the insensitivity to drift that is characteristic of its predecessor.
 Third, we point out the formal equivalence of the two methods from the advanced-wave viewpoint using space-time diagrams.
-Fourth, we discuss the relative merits of OW-AQC.
-Finally, we describe auto-phase-matched spontaneous parametric down-conversion,20 a new method for creating the frequency-correlated photon pairs which are required for OW-AQC.
+Finally, we discuss the relative merits of OW-AQC.